mjoycemilburn/parishcouncils/docs/index.md

 </p><p>
 Website Entries define the individual documents referenced by a section - a typical entry would be the pdf file for the minutes of a meeting.
 Sample entries for each of the default sections are included in the installation file-set.
 </p><p>
-Additionally, since it's often useful to get the website's view of the state of play while you are in the process of building or editing the configuration, we provide a facility to display the site in a popup window to allow you to perform a quick check.
+Additionally, since it's often useful to get the website's view of the state of play while you are in the process of building or editing the configuration, a facility is provided to display the site in a popup window to allow you to perform a quick check.
 </p>
 <div>
 <h2>Carousel Maintenance</h2>